samtietjen/mapped-system/packages/mapped-components/README.md

 });
 ```

-Pass an object that pairs props with the root of a class name to use it.
+Simply pass the mapper an object that pairs props with class names.

 ```jsx
 const Box = useMapper({